nipy/nipy/doc/labs/viz.rst

 Plotting of activation maps
 =====================================

-.. currentmodule:: nipy.neurospin.viz_tools.activation_maps
+.. currentmodule:: nipy.labs.viz_tools.activation_maps

-The module :mod:`nipy.neurospin.viz` provides functions to plot visualization of activation maps in a non-interactive way.
+The module :mod:`nipy.labs.viz` provides functions to plot visualization of activation maps in a non-interactive way.

 2D cuts of an activation map can be plotted and superimposed on an